 When your child has their first birthday, they should start seeing the dentist.
 Small children should see the dentist twice a year.
 This allows your dentist to spot any potential issues early to minimize the damage that can be done to the teeth.
 Whether you opt for a pediatric or a general dentist, these modified visits for children are essential.

-If you need to find a dentist who can help, consider EK Dental in Winnipeg.
+If you need to find a dentist who can help, consider EK Dental.
 We offer a full-service office that can help you to take care of all your needs in one convenient location.
-Give us a call today to set up your first appointment!
+Give our dental office in Winnipeg a call today to set up your first appointment!